manywho/service-twilio/CONTRIBUTING.md

 ### Step 4: Create a Feature Branch

-Make sure to give your branch a descriptive name that start with `feature` and includes the issue number, e.g. `feature/123-add-contact-type`.
+Make sure to give your branch a descriptive name that starts with `feature` and includes the issue number, e.g. `feature/123-add-contact-type`.

 ### Step 5: Push to your Fork